AitoDotAI/grocery-store-demo-app/README.md

 ## Background
-This demo app has been created by Aito.ai for the purpose of showing features and functionalities of the [Aito.ai managed machine learning database](https://aito.ai).
+This demo app has been created by Aito.ai for the purpose of showing features and functionalities of the [Aito.ai managed predictive database](https://aito.ai).
 The application was originally created for [Hacktalks Helsinki, on November the 22nd of November 2018](https://www.hacktalks.fi/).
 The app is for demonstration purposes only, so many special cases and error handling have been omitted in favour of readability and simplicity.